GitauHarrison/notes/comment_moderation.md

 (comment_moderation)$ touch app/forms.py
 ```

-Let is now create the class that defines all the fields we want in our comments form.
+Let us now create the class that defines all the fields we want in our comments form.

 `forms.py: Create a user comment form`
 ```python